 All patient/client information is completely confidential.
 Any breech of patient/client confidentiality will result in immediate dismissal from the program and may be punishable in a court of law.
-During the first semester of the program, students are instructed in Health Insurance Portability and Accountability Act (HIPAA) whereas they will learn the proper use and handling of confidential patient information.
-HIPAA guidelines are clear and must be strictly followed.

 Students must not discuss patient/client information with anyone except the clinical instructor and those directly involved in the patient/client's care.
 Students may only access information pertaining to patient/client's assigned to them while in the clinical setting and/or when accessing electronic simulated charting.